tomedunn/the-finished-book/_theory/adventuring-day-history/adventuring-day-history.md

 In the D&D Next rules a DM was suppose to pick a difficulty and then fill their encounter with monsters until they had spent their budget, while in the 2014 DMG DMs are expected to fill their encounter with monsters and then determine what it's difficulty is based on its XP total.
 For this reason, the average XP for each difficulty under the D&D Next rules should be effectively the same as the XP budget for that difficulty.

-While XP was used for building individual encounters in these rules, the Adventuring Day rules had no XP budgets, providing only the number of encounters for each encounter difficulty instead.
+While XP was used for building individual encounters in these rules, the Adventuring Day rules had no daily XP budgets, providing only the number of encounters for each encounter difficulty instead.
 For example, the Adventuring Day section from the D&D Next playtest packet released on August 13th 2012 states

 > As a rule of thumb, you can figure that the characters will probably get through four average encounters, six or seven easy encounters, or two tough encounters before they have to take a long rest.

-Importantly, while these playtest packets didn't give official Adventuring Day XP budgets, the given number of encounters for each difficulty generally produced similar XP totals to one another.
-Using the August 13th 2012 playtest again as an example, a full Adventuring Day consisting of only Average encounters is worth the same amount of XP on average as one consisting of only Tough encounters, and each of those is only worth $$2.3\%$$ more XP than one consisting of only Easy encounters.
+Despite not having official daily XP budgets, each example of a full adventuring day produced similar total XP values to one another.
+Using the August 13th 2012 playtest again as an example, a full Adventuring Day consisting of only Average encounters is worth the same amount of XP on average as one consisting of only Tough encounters, and each of those is contains just $$2.3\%$$ more XP than one consisting of only Easy encounters.

 This consistency is shown in Fig. \figref{fig:next-daily-encounters} (below), which calculates the total XP for each example adventuring day and converts it to an equivalent number of Easy encounters for each version of the Encounter Building and Adventuring Day rules that appeared throughout the D&D Next playtest.